Skip to main content

 Duplicate Address Detection

-Check this checkbox to automatically detect if your Link-Local IPv6 address is a duplicate of one already in use.
-If so, the Link-Local IPv6 Address changes to a unique address.
+Check this checkbox to automatically detect if your IPv6 addresses are duplicates of ones already in use.
+If so, the IPv6 addresses change to unique addresses.
 See RFC 4862 "IPv6 Stateless Address Autoconfiguration" for more details.

 Privacy Extensions